 A sneak peek at the colorful new Devil May Care Ice Cream shop

-January 2021 Update: Devil May Care Ice Cream’s downtown outpost soft-opened on Jan.
-21. The shop is expected to host a grand opening on Feb.
+Update: Devil May Care Ice Cream’s downtown outpost soft-opened on Jan.
+21. The shop hosted a grand opening on Feb.
 3.

 In a setting that would make Willy Wonka proud, Devil May Care Ice Cream & Frozen Treats is expected to open downtown in November.
 It’s the second outpost for the West Sacramento artisanal ice cream shop that opened in 2016, and which is known for its inventive flavors like Lavender Bee Pollen, Old Fashioned (whiskey flavored ice cream with candied cherries, candied orange zest and bitters) and Peanut Butter Junk Food (made with Reese’s Pieces, Nutter Butter cookies and chunks of Nutrageous bars swirled into peanut butter ice cream).
 Owner Jess Milbourn, who had initially pictured a sleek grayscale design says the deviation from the original plan was pure serendipity.